 Sports medicine aims to help athletes or any active person recover as quickly as possible after an injury.
 To achieve this, physicians receive special training in comprehensive care techniques.

-At The Orthopedic Clinic, we have three fellowship-trained sports medicine physicians.
+At The Orthopedic Clinic, we have four fellowship-trained sports medicine physicians.
 They treat a wide range of patients from professional athletes to teens and children to those who have physically demanding jobs.

 Sports medicine helps injured patients restore their health and range of motion quickly, and also provides care and education on how to prevent future injuries and sport-related illnesses.